 · In Australia, the Professional Footballers Association in its Retired and Transitioned Players Report of 2015, finds that 12% of retired players are unsatisfied with their current financial situation, 18,8% report that football had a negative financial impact on them and 1 out of 3, report that they had made decisions that negatively affected their financial position.

 The statistics show that the financial vulnerability of athletes is a global problem.
 We have identified a number of reasons behind the financial failure of most athletes.

-• Lifestyle and Gambling – The high income and celebrity recognition that athletes enjoy usually at an early age, draws them to a lifestyle of the rich and famous, living for the moment, and reveling in their fame and fortune.
+· Luxurious Lifestyle – The high income and celebrity recognition that athletes enjoy usually at an early age, draws them to a lifestyle of the rich and famous, living for the moment, and reveling in their fame and fortune.

-• Divorce & Child Support – Divorce has a disastrous effect on the financial well-being of professional athletes, as most of them don’t even consider signing prenuptial agreements.
+· Divorce & Child Support – Divorce may have a disastrous effect on the financial well-being of professional athletes, as most of them don’t have prenuptial agreements in place.
 In addition, a number of athletes have children from multiple wives and they are obliged to pay several monthly alimony and child support payments which are substantial.

-• Bad Investments & Misplaced Trust – Advisor improprieties and misappropriations of funds have contributed to the financial problems of professional athletes.
-There are a lot of shady financial predators out there and athletes make an easy target.
+· Bad Investments & Misplaced Trust – Advisor improprieties and misappropriations of funds have contributed to the financial problems of professional athletes.